Articles of Incorporation and Rules

 4. When the Board of Directors processes a withdrawal pursuant to the provisions of paragraph 2, it shall report the results to the General Meeting of Representatives

-Article 12 A member may withdraw for the following reasons:
+Article 12 A member shall withdraw for the following reasons:

 • Loss of membership status